Pure Dynamite! Live at the Royal

+Overview

 Although most of Pure Dynamite! is live, it contains two non-live studio tracks, "Like A Baby" and the extended-length song "Oh Baby, Don't You Weep", which was the group's then-current hit release.
 Dubbed-in crowd noise was added to simulate a live recording.

 Pure Dynamite! features live versions of the singles Brown & The Flames had released since the Apollo LP.
 It opens with "Shout and Shimmy" (Billboard Pop #61, R&B #16) which features a comedy skit between James and Famous Flames member Bobby Bennett, and continues with the standard "These Foolish Things", (which was a charting single for the group the previous year; Billboard Pop #55, R&B #25), "Like a Baby", another charting standard (#24 R&B, also from '63), and "Signed, Sealed, And Delivered" (not to be confused with the similarly-titled song by Stevie Wonder; #77 Pop), also from '63.
 Side 1 closes with "I'll Never Never Let You Go", another song from the group's 1960 Think!
 LP.
-Side Two features Brown's signature hit, the million-selling "Please, Please, Please", the aforementioned "Oh Baby Don't You Weep" (#23 Pop), and closes with the group's 1959 regional hit single "Good Good Lovin'", all delivered to an enthusiastic audience response.
+Side two features Brown's signature hit, the million-selling "Please, Please, Please", the aforementioned "Oh Baby Don't You Weep" (#23 Pop), and closes with the group's 1959 regional hit single "Good Good Lovin'".

 The Famous Flames (Bobby Byrd, Bobby Bennett, and Lloyd Stallworth) play an important co-starring role on Pure Dynamite!.
 Although they did not receive billing on the album's label or cover, this is one of the few James Brown albums where the Flames can actually be seen in the cover photograph.
 But the photo is misleading: only two of the Flames are visible, partially obscured, and it was clearly taken at the Apollo Theater in New York City, not at the Royal.
 The Flames are pictured with Brown on the original album insert's liner notes, and are included with Brown in the album's intro.

+Reissues

 Pure Dynamite! has been reissued on CD by Polydor at least twice, but mostly for markets outside the United States.
-However, copies of the CD can be found on the Internet.